syncfusion-content/asp.netwebforms-docs/aspnet/Tab/Template-Support.md

 # Template Support

-In the ASP.NET, you can use the &lt;contentsection&gt; tag to load the contents to the Tab control.
+In the ASP.NET, you can use the <contentsection> tag to load the contents to the Tab control.

 {% highlight html %}